davecurryco/mystic-spheres/RuinsOfLahoor.md

 ##### 3C) Fount Chamber

-Pyramidical, corbeled ceiling at the apex of which is a crystal that casts a dim, sickly, yellow-green light.
+This chamber has a pyramidical, corbeled ceiling at the apex of which is a crystal that casts a dim, sickly-yellow light.

-Southwest corner occupied by an evil-looking fountain of reddish porphyry that still trickles an oily, milky-colored liquid.
+The southwest corner is occupied by an fountain of reddish porphyry carved in the form of a plant-like creature like those depicted in the pillars of the Great Vestibule.
+The fount's carved stamen trickle an oily, opalescent liquid into a "pitcher" at its base.

+The liquid is actually **opal goo**, a kind of aberrant slime that devours living flesh.
+A living creature that comes into contact with opal goo takes 5 (1d10) necrotic damage.
+The creature takes the damage again at the start of each of its turns until the goo is wiped off or destroyed.
+Any effect that cures disease destroys a patch of opal goo.
+Creatures that approach within 10 feet of **opal goo** must succeed on a DC 16 Charisma saving throw or be charmed by the goo.
+A charmed creature regards the opal goo as an immensely benefical substance and is compelled to anoint itself with the slime.
+A charmed creature may repeat the saving throw at the end of any turn in which it takes damage from the opal goo.
+On a successful saving throw, the charm ends and the creature may take actions to counter the effects of the opal ooze.

+At the bottom of the "pitcher" are the skeletal remains of the most recent of the opal goo's victims -- a small human female.
+Among the bones are the victim's jewelry.

+_Treasure:_ Jade necklace (100 gp), Jade earplugs (50 gp), Jade girdle (150 gp), Jade headdress (200 gp)

-##### 3D)
+##### 3D) Elevator 1

+The interior of this chamber is a cage of bronze wrought in a fantastic openwork pattern.
+This is effectively an elevator car paired to an identical car in Elevator 2.
+The car is, by default, at the level of the south hallway.
+One turn after anyone enters the chamber, the room descends 20 feet over the course of two turns to the level of the north hallway.
+At the same time, the car in Elevator 2 ascends from its default position to its raised position.
+Once there are no creatures remaining in this car, it will ascend again -- at which time the car in Elevator 2 will descend.

+The action of the elevator is driven by massive counterweights and magically-controlled gears behind the stone walls in the area between the chambers.
+A creature or object caught in the doorway when the elevator rises or descends will take 27 (5d10) bludgeoning damage on the elevator's initiative (10) in each round.

 ##### 3E) West Sanctum

-Large chunk of volcanic rock riddled with holes.
-A colony of aberrant worm-like creatures inhabiting the rock attack anyone that comes into the room.
-Effectively, the colony acts as a **mindflayer** with AC 20 that cannot move.
+A huge chunk of meteoric rock riddled with holes occupies the center of the room.
+A colony of aberrant worm-like creatures, each a foot long, inhabits the rock.
+The worms cannot leave the rock, but will assail any creature that comes into the room using their ranged attacks.
+Collectively, the colony acts as a **mindflayer** with AC 20 that cannot move.
+The colony will not attack a creature that displays the Token of the Bearer or creatures in its company.

 ##### 3F) East Sanctum

+This room also contains a chunk of meteoric rock riddled with holes.
+It too contains a colony of the worm-like creatures that are similarly indisposed toward intruders.
+What significance there may be in the presence of these creatures and the strange separation of the two colonies may only be guessed at.

+##### 3G) Elevator 2

+The counterpart to Elevator 1.

+##### 3H) Chamber of the Stelae

-Stele of greenish stone inscribed with hieroglyphs of an unknown tongue.
-Much of the script is effaced by the wear of long millinea.
+At the center of this high-ceilinged chamber is a 10-foot tall stele of greenish stone shaped with odd angles and inscribed with hieroglyphs of an unknown tongue.
+Much of the script is effaced by the wear of long millinea, although it is unclear how that could have happened in its current protected location.
 A _comprehend languages_ or similar magic is required to read the words that can still be deciphered.
 Among them is this snippet:

 _Beyond the Veil, the Ancient Ones await_
+_Their time, appointed by the stars of fate._

+_The Dead Gods spawning worlds within their dreams,_
+_As death to those of mortal compass seems._

 _That is not dead, which can eternal lie,_
 _And with strange eons, even death may die._

-Any creature that starts its turn within 5 feet of the stele and can see the stele is affected as by a _symbol (insanity)_.
+Any creature that starts its turn within 5 feet of the stele and can see the stele must succeed on a DC 16 Charisma saving throw or be affected as by a _symbol (insanity)_.
+A creature that displays the Token of the Bearer and any creature in its company automatically succeeds on this saving throw.

-##### 3G)

-##### 3H)

-##### 3I)
+##### 3I) Vault of the Keeper

+Token of the Keeper

 ##### 4A) Treasure Chamber